 The primary symptom of refractive errors is blurred vision for distant objects, near objects, or both.
 Sometimes the excessive ciliary muscle tone can cause headaches.
 Prolonged squinting and frowning with ocular use can also lead to headaches.
 Occasionally, excessive staring can lead to ocular surface desiccation, causing eye irritation, itching, visual fatigue, foreign body sensation, and redness.
 Frowning when reading and excessive blinking or rubbing of the eyes are symptoms of refractive error in children.

-Refraction should be checked every 1 or 2 yr.
-Screening children helps detect refractive errors before they interfere with learning.
-A screening comprehensive eye examination (see Symptoms of Ophthalmologic Disorders) should accompany refraction testing, whether done by an ophthalmologist or an optometrist.
+Visual acuity testing and refraction (determination of refractive error) as needed should be done every 1 or 2 yr.
+Screening children's visual acuity helps detect refractive errors before they interfere with learning.
+A comprehensive eye examination (see Evaluation of the Ophthalmologic Patient), done by an ophthalmologist or an optometrist, should accompany refraction.

-Last full review/revision April 2013 by Deepinder K. Dhaliwal, MD; Mojgan Hassanlou
+Last full review/revision January 2015 by Deepinder K. Dhaliwal, MD; Mojgan Hassanlou, MD, FRCSC